ForgeEssentials/ForgeEssentials/README.md

 - Always attach your ForgeEssentials/modlist.txt file
 - Always attach logs to your reports if you encountered crashes.
    If the client crashed, please also attach the client log if possible.
+- Each file must be clearly marked and only one url for file.
-- For feature requests, we recommend asking about it on Discord first **Any issue that does not follow the above rules will be closed!!!**
+- For feature requests, we recommend asking about it on Discord first

+**Any issue that does not follow the above rules will be closed!!!**

 # Downloads